With the most recent coronavirus (COVID-19) restrictions comes a human response.

 While we know many people are still using the term ‘social distancing’ we’re choosing to call it physical distancing because we want to ensure everybody knows we can still be social (and we need to be).

-In fact, Australians are proving that staying home doesn’t equal social isolation, with new displays of kindness such as the balcony opera performance in the video below.
+In fact, Australians are proving that staying home doesn’t equal social isolation, with displays of kindness such as the balcony opera performance in the video below.

 So what does social/physical distancing mean?

 In short, it means we need to follow the advice to stay at home as much as possible and only leave the house for essential trips.
 When we’re outside the house it’s critical we stay 1.5 metres away from others, avoid busy areas as much as possible, and wash our hands with soap and water when we return home.
+For all Victorians you also need to wear a mask whenever you're in public on an essential outing.
+Here are some short videos on how to wear a mask to protect yourself and others.

 Tips on how we can keep our distance but stay connected